Billing and Fees

 When is my bill due?

 Statements are sent at the first of every month and the balance for monthly services is due on the 25th of the same month.

 The broadcast fee is a fee charged by the networks to local TV providers, like All West, to carry their channels.

 What are Access Rates?

-When you make a long distance call, your long distance carrier must pay All West Communications for starting, or originating, the call.
-In addition, your long distance carrier must pay the telephone company that provides local service to the person you are calling to complete, or terminate the call.
-The charges that the long distance provider pays to All West Communications to originate the call and the other local exchange company to terminate the call is referred to as access (as in the access the long distance provider must get to the local network).
+When you make a long-distance call, your long-distance carrier must pay All West Communications for starting, or originating, the call.
+In addition, your long-distance carrier must pay the telephone company that provides local service to the person you are calling to complete or terminate the call.
+The charges that the long-distance provider pays to All West Communications to originate the call and the other local exchange company to terminate the call are referred to as access (as in the access the long-distance provider must get to the local network).

 So the long distance carriers are getting reductions in their costs, but my costs are increasing because of the ARC?
 Why is this fair?

 The access revenues that local exchange carriers receive from the long-distance carriers help offset the cost of providing local service.
 The FCC recognizes that the local exchange carriers will need another revenue source to offset the revenues lost from these required access reductions.
 Therefore, the FCC is allowing local exchange carriers such as All West Communications to recover a portion of the revenues lost from these access reductions through the ARC.
 The FCC determined that the customer (you) chooses to place a long-distance call and the long-distance carrier that is used; therefore, the customer should bear more of the cost.

 No, it is not a tax.
 Tax-exempt organizations will also pay the ARC.

 Which products or services will the ARC be applied to?